frontend-collective/react-sortable-tree/README.md

 - __`getFlatDataFromTree`__: Convert tree data back to flat data
 - __`addNodeUnderParent`__: Add a node under the parent node at the given path
 - __`removeNodeAtPath`__: Remove the node at the given path
+- __`changeNodeAtPath`__: Modify the node object at the given path
 - __`map`__: Perform a change on every node in the tree
 - __`walk`__: Visit every node in the tree in order

 Documentation for each method is only available in the code at this time.
+You can also refer to the tests for simple usage examples.
 If your hobbies happen to include writing documentation, by all means submit a pull request.
 It would really help out.

 ## Browser Compatibility